-Art is taught on a two year rolling programme in year group pairs.
-Long term Plans give a focus to an artist or art style with at least one art focus per term.
-Medium and short term planning should be carried out by the class teacher.
+Art is taught in year groups with each year group having specific skill areas covered through topic linked projects.
+Long term Plans give a focus to an artist and art style with one art focus per term.
+Medium and short term plans have been created for each year group by the class teacher and Art Lead.